Business energy prices: energy markets are at an all-time low

 The thing is, this time the energy market really is at an all-time low.
 And it really is a great time to secure a new energy contract and save money.

-We’re not an energy broker, so we’re not going to sit here and tell you that you need to make a decision right now.
+We’re not going to sit here and tell you that you need to make a decision right now.
 Business energy prices aren’t going to shoot up tomorrow.
 Summer is on the way and energy prices are always lower when there’s less demand.

 But like Ned Stark always said: Winter is coming.
 Prices will (probably) go back up as autumn and winter 2020 get closer and demand for energy increases.
 So give your business a break and take advantage of the low market while you can.